-Small Talks: Start Talking, It Makes a Difference
+Small Talks: Start Talking

 Think kids won’t listen?
 Think again.
-Research shows that parents and other caring adults are the most powerful influence on children’s choices about underage drinking.
+Research shows that parents and other caring adults are the most powerful influence on choices kids make about underage drinking.
 That means you can make a real difference, especially if you start early.
 Don’t worry; it’s easier than you may think.
 We can show you how, with helpful suggestions for tackling tough questions and ideas for getting the conversations started.

 What is a small talk?